 Note: All grids, netting, and fencing material should be regularly monitored for holes, trapped wildlife, sagging, and overall effectiveness.

-Harassment and scare tactics are used to frighten Canada geese away from feeding, loafing, and resting areas where they are unwanted.
-Because geese learn that real physical danger isn’t associated with harassment and scare devices, the birds will quickly learn to ignore them, no matter how effective these devices may be initially.
+Scare tactics are used to frighten Canada geese away from feeding, loafing, and resting areas where they are unwanted.
+Because geese learn that real physical danger isn’t associated with scare devices, the birds will quickly learn to ignore them, no matter how effective these devices may be initially.
 Because of this, and to take advantage of geese being neophobic (fearful of novel objects), two important rules are: (1) never rely solely on one tactic, and (2) vary the use by altering the timing and location.
-Harassment and frightening devices are only as effective as the person deploying them.
+Scare tactics are only as effective as the person deploying them.

 Like most birds, geese rely more on vision than on their other senses to avoid danger, and so visual stimuli can be effective.
 Commercially available eyespot balloons are large, helium-filled balloons with a large, eye-like images.
 (Large colored spots on three sides of any helium balloon can suggest eyes.)
 Tether balloons on a 20- to 40-foot monofilament line attached to a stake or heavy object.
 The balloons should be located where the wind will not tangle them in trees and utility lines, and should be repositioned at least once per day.
 Two balloons should be adequate for an average size yard.